robbievanleeuwen/upgrade-dependencies/README.md

 # upgrade-dependencies

-Creates PRs for dependency updates in python projects
+Creates PRs for dependency updates in python projects.

+## Limitations

+- Currently only supports a single specifier.
+- File structure is fixed
+- GH actions must only use major version

 ## TODO